ufoscout/go-up/README.md

 ```

-BTW, due to the fact that we used go_up.NewEnvReader(...)` as last reader, if the "server.url" if an Environment variable called "server.url" is found at runtime, it will override the other values.
+BTW, due to the fact that we used go_up.NewEnvReader(...)` as last reader, if at runtime an Environment variable called "server.url" is found, it will override the other values.

 Finally, it is possible to specify a custom priority: